No Bake Peppermint Slice

 I don’t particularly like cutting slices with solid chocolate toppings, which coincidentally a lot of peppermint slice recipes have, because I can never get through the whole slice without cracking a few tops.
-With this recipe you won’t have to worry about that.
+With this recipe, you won’t have to worry about that.

 It’s got a very delicious chocolate icing instead.